dar-io/archive_dario.tv/_posts/2017-11-10-bbc-news-frontpage.markdown

       - Paragraph: |
           <strong>Editorial Team & Senior Stakeholders</strong> <br />To help define the content strategy for the BBC News front page and to manage expectations, I ran workshops with editorial and senior stakeholders, and presented the rational behind the designs to get their buy-in.

+    Secondary-Column:
+      - Secondary-Column-Classes: offset-md-0 col-sm-12 col-md-10 col-lg-4 col-xl-4 paragraph-decor
+        Subheading:
+        Description:

           - Paragraph: |
               <strong>Cross-product Collaboration</strong> <br />I worked with other products across the BBC to define and improve design patterns.
 I improved the BBC GEL (Global Experience Language) foundation patterns, such as the responsive <a href="http://www.bbc.co.uk/gel/guidelines/grid">Grid</a> and <a href="http://www.bbc.co.uk/gel/guidelines/typography">Typography</a>.
           - Paragraph: |
-          <strong>Design Execution</strong> <br />I designed in the browser to create responsive prototypes in HTML/CSS/JS.
-That included visual and interactive design work.
-The prototypes were my designs.
-This helped to solve design problems that would otherwise occur during the build phase, and also helped to galvanise the team around a common goal and drive the decision making.
+              <strong>Design Execution</strong> <br />I have mostly designed in the browser to create responsive and interactive prototypes in HTML/CSS/JS.
+This approach, helped to solve design problems that would otherwise occur during the build phase, and also helped to galvanise the team around a common goal and drive the decision making.

           - Paragraph: |
               <strong>Usability Research</strong> <br />I worked with the research team to help define research goals.
 I went to usability research sessions in London and Toronto with the research team to validate design concepts using the prototypes I built for the front page.

+  - Theme-Classes: pt-2 bg-snow
+    Pattern-Image:
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-4 col-xl-4

     Media:
       - Full-width-image: /assets/images/homepage/homepage_sketch-wide.jpg
+        Layout-Classes: align-content-center
         Figcaption: "Early sketch of the News homepage focused on targeting underserved audiences and exploring the question: How Might We effectively showcase Features, Live, Video and Visual Journalism to surface the depth and breadth of content from across BBC News output?"

   - Theme-Classes: block-mt bg-gray-100
     Pattern-Image:
-    Layout-Classes: offset-md-1 offset-lg-2 col-sm-12 col-md-10 col-lg-8 col-xl-7
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-7 col-xl-6
     Subheading: Observe.
 Think.
 Make.
 Test.
 Repeat.
     H2-Heading: Design Process
     Description: